 But suddenly, I felt culturally and socially stupid.
 I saw Latinos but when I tried to befriend them, many of them were from the valley, or from Mexico, where Spanish was the common, everyday language.
 I was more like the other white students.
 Yet when I approached white students, often the first question asked was “What are you?,” sometimes followed by a stream of guesses.
 I often didn't understand their cultural and literary references, and quickly understood all the reading I had done, was proud of staying up until 3 a.m. to devour, was paltry compared to even their middle school educations.

 There was a neighborhood close by the campus, known as the Montrose area, that inspired me for its volatility, its elusiveness to be defined by any cultural or economic group.
-For decades it had been known as a haven for gays, transsexuals, immigrants, people of all ethnicities, eccentrics and artists.
+For decades it had been known as a haven for gay people, trans folks, immigrants, people of all ethnicities, eccentrics and artists.
 At night, throngs of homeless teenagers, gay men and women, party goers, and artist-types walked the streets.
 There was no language that needed to be known, no central cultural norm.
 Its cultural norm was not having one and I loved it.
-By the time I went to college, in 1998, some of that vitality was going away by the wealthy moving in to newly erected complexes to bask in the artistic and avant-garde lives around them, without, of course, participating; essentially, they were culture vultures.
+By the time I went to college, in 1998, some of that vitality was going away by the wealthy moving into newly erected complexes to bask in the artistic and avant-garde lives around them, without, of course, participating; essentially, they were culture vultures.

 I transferred to a prestigious college my sophomore year not far from the school I entered as a freshman.
 The cultural and social gap between the other students and I widened.
 I had few friends and was married to my studies.
 I couldn't name the feeling then, but I now know that I was feeling the cost of a loss of identity, the trauma of my parents and grandparents feeling forced to sanitize their children of culture for the sake of their survival.
 I was left with a ghost-like feeling, an identity based more on a void than one in which I could hold onto.